Carlo-osG/DATA3402.Spring.2026/Project/README.md

 # Titanic Survival Predictions

-This repository attempts to predict the chances of survival and the factors that increase and/or decrease the chances of survival applying Logistic Regression, Decision Tree Classifier, Gaussian Naive Bayes and more from the Titanic Dataset.
+This project applies multiple machine learning classification models to the Titanic dataset to predict passenger survival based on engineered features and demographic data.
 Dataset: https://www.kaggle.com/datasets/yasserh/titanic-dataset

 ## Overview
-The task is to predict whether a passenger survived the Titanic disaster using structured tabular data such as age, sex, ticket class, and family relationships.
-This is a binary classification problem where the target variable is Survived (0 = No, 1 = Yes).
+The goal of this project is to predict whether a passenger survived the Titanic disaster using structured, tabular data.
+The dataset contains information on 891 passengers, including demographic details, ticket class, fare, and family relationships.
+This is formulated as a binary classification problem, where the target variable Survived indicates whether a passenger lived (1) or died (0).

-My approach focuses on:

-- Extensive feature engineering (family size, title extraction, cabin assignment, etc.)
-- Handling missing values and categorical encoding
-- Training and comparing multiple machine learning models

-I evaluated a wide range of models including Decision Trees, Random Forests, Gradient Boosting, and more.
+The approach taken in this project emphasizes feature engineering and model comparison.
+Instead of relying solely on raw variables, several new features were created, such as family size, title extraction from names, cabin assignment indicators, and ticket-sharing counts.
+These engineered features help capture underlying social and economic patterns that influenced survival.

+Multiple machine learning models were trained and evaluated, including both simple models like Logistic Regression and more advanced ensemble methods such as Random Forest and Gradient Boosting.

 ### Best Result:

-Gradient Boosting Classifier achieved ~83.4% cross-validation accuracy, outperforming all other models.
+The best-performing model, Gradient Boosting, achieved a cross-validation accuracy of approximately 83.4%, slightly outperforming other ensemble models.

 ## Summary of Work Done
 ### Data

-Type:

-- Input: CSV file with passenger features
-- Output: Binary survival label (0 or 1)

-Size:
+The dataset consists of a single CSV file containing passenger-level information.
+Each row represents one individual, and the columns include both numerical and categorical features.

+The dataset contains:

-- 891 passengers total
+- 891 total instances

-Features:

-- Numerical: Age, Fare, SibSp, Parch
+- A mix of numerical features (Age, Fare, SibSp, Parch)
-- Categorical: Sex, Embarked, Cabin, Title
+- Categorical features (Sex, Embarked, Cabin, Ticket)
-- Engineered: Family_Size, Name_Size, TicketNumberCounts, Cabin_Assigned
+- A binary target variable (Survived)

+Missing values were present in several columns, particularly Age, Cabin, and Embarked, which required preprocessing before modeling.

 ### Preprocessing/Cleanup
-- Filled missing Age values with mean
-- Filled missing Cabin with “U” (Unknown)
-- Extracted:
-  - Title from names
+Significant preprocessing was required to prepare the data for machine learning.
+Missing values in the Age column were filled using the mean, while missing cabin values were replaced with a placeholder to indicate unknown status.

+A major focus of this project was feature engineering, which led to several new variables:

+- Family Size: Combined number of siblings/spouses and parents/children
-  - Family Size
+- Family Size Grouped: Categorized into small, medium, and large families
-  - Ticket sharing counts
+- Title: Extracted from passenger names to capture social status
+- Cabin Assigned: Binary indicator for whether a passenger had a cabin
-- Converted numerical features into bins (Age, Fare)
+- Fare and Age Binning: Converted continuous values into categories
-- Grouped categorical variables (e.g., titles into Noble, Military, etc.)
+- Name Length: Proxy for social status
+- Ticket Sharing Counts: Number of passengers sharing the same ticket

+These features significantly improved the model’s ability to capture survival patterns.

+Categorical variables were encoded using one-hot encoding and ordinal encoding, while numerical features were passed through without scaling where appropriate.
   ## Data Visualization
 - Sex is the stongest predictor
   - Female survival: ~74%
   - Male survival: ~19%
-	Sex	Survived
-0	female	0.742038
-1	male	0.188908